A-Nasser-Unity/PIXY/README.md

 Genres:

-1-Card battle racing game (fresh idea) Mixing card battles games with racing games, prototype will be made at the end of the month.
+1-Card battle racing game (fresh idea) Mixing card battle game with racing game, prototype will be made at the end of the month.

 2-Taxi simulator, Located in the beautiful city of (Shanghai), more details coming soon.